 Farmersville's residents should have access to a minimum of 5 acres and an ideal 15 acres of developed park land per 1,000 residents.
 The level of service for parks and open space is based on useable space; therefore, undeveloped parkland is not included.
-Due to policies restricting the availability of use by the general public, the acreage of private recreational facilities and areas of school campuses not open to the public are not included.
-The City of Farmersville has a LOS of 14.7 acres of developed parkland per 1,000 residents, which meets the standard for acres per person.
+Due to policies restricting the availability of use by the general public, the acreage of private recreational facilities (e.g. the playground at Farmersville Family Center) and areas of school campuses not open to the public are not included.
+The city of Farmersville has a LOS of 15.9 acres of developed parkland per 1,000 residents, which meets the standard for acres per person.